zynksoftware/Zynk-Workflow/docs/_documentation/ODBC-Connector/Connecting-to-an-ODBC-Database.md

 redirect_from: "/article/652-connecting-to-an-odbc-database"
 title: Connecting to an ODBC Database
 ---
-All of the tasks in the ODBC connector require a connection to an ODBC database, so you will need to create a [Connection]] with the type 'ODBC Database'.
-See [[Managing Connections](connection]]-with-the-type-'odbc-database'.-see [[managing-connections) for instructions on creating a new connection.
+All of the tasks in the ODBC connector require a connection to an ODBC database, so you will need to create a connection with the type 'ODBC Database'.
+See [Connection Manager](connection-manager) for instructions on creating a new connection.
 You will see a screen like the one below, requesting your ODBC details:

 [![ODBC Connection](http://www.zynk.com/images/v2/odbc_connection.png)](http://www.zynk.com/images/v2/odbc_connection.png)